1 – Value for Money

 Whatever your budget, we aim to please – Elite Group can offer a wide range of property, from studio apartments to 4 bedroom detached villas with private pool and garden.
 All clients are treated with the utmost due care and respect and this includes accounting for their financial circumstances.

 Want to pay cash – no problem!
 Want to spread your payments over a mutually agreed timeframe – we can do that!
 Want to purchase your property with the assistance of bank credit – certainly!
-Whatever your situation, we are sure that we have a solution.
+Whatever your situation, we are sure that we have a solution for all.

 With most developers, what you see is what you get!
 In line with our customer relatonship policy, we are happy to tailor your apartment in accordance with your preferences.
 If any of the standard fittings – floor tiles, kitchen splashback etc. – do not meet with your approval, then we will offer you same cost alternatives.
 Nothing is too much trouble when purchasing with Elite Group (within reason of course)!
 Our customer is our first priority and we aim to please at all times.